simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

 - [UM980 / UM982 Commands Reference Manual](https://en.unicorecomm.com/assets/upload/file/Unicore_Reference_Commands_Manual_For_N4_High_Precision_Products_V2_EN_R1_1.pdf)
 - [NebulasIV Commands Reference Manual](https://gnss.store/index.php?controller=attachment&id_attachment=255)

+---

-### 9. Testing
+### 9. Testing and Verification
 Once the firmware is successfully flashed, your ESP32 board is ready for testing.
 Begin developing and running IoT applications, making the most of the board's WiFi, Bluetooth, and GNSS capabilities.

 This is where you'll unplug the ESP32 from your desktop and Plug the [CanaKit Raspberry Pi 4 power supply](https://amzn.to/3ZOpDao) into a power source and connect it to the [ESP32 board](https://amzn.to/3rEMIjr) via USB-C.

 Testing is going to depend on multiple factors.
 This part is up to you.
+But here are some suggestions:

+It's important to verify that the settings are correctly applied and the system operates as expected.

+1. **UART Traffic Indication**:
+   - Monitor the UART pins for activity.
+An LED indicator can be useful for visual confirmation of data transmission.
+   - Access the ESP32's `/log.html` URL to check for real-time data logs.
+Successful communication with the GNSS module should result in visible GNSS data streams or RTCM messages being logged.

+2. **Module Communication Test**:
+   - Send a simple command to the GNSS module, such as `saveconfig`, and verify the response.
+This ensures that your ESP32 and GNSS module communicate effectively over Serial(0).

+3. **GNSS Data Output**:
+   - Once the system is set up and running, use a GNSS data viewer or parser to verify the output.
+Ensure you're receiving valid data that matches your expectations in terms of fix status, satellite visibility, and other critical GNSS metrics.
 I suggest using [Onocoy](https://console.onocoy.com/explorer) and using their service to test your configuration if you're setting up an NTRIP Server.

+By carefully following these enhanced guidelines and conducting the suggested tests, you can ensure a successful setup of your DIY GNSS base station, leveraging the powerful capabilities of ESP32 and the precision of Unicorecomm's UM980 or UM982 modules.

 ## Conclusion